keverw/HTTPRequest/readme.md

 #HTTPRequest v0.0.3 Experimental#

-This build has content_type support.
+This build has DATATYPE support.

 A simple yet powerful HTTP request library inspired by jQuery and LSL written in Javascript for clientside and Serverside(Node.js) Javascript.